Available for March start

 Where English is not the first language:

-- Applicants need to provide the minimum English qualification IELTS level 6.5 (minimum 5.5 in each component area).
+- Applicants need to provide the minimum English qualification IELTS level 6.5 (minimum 5.5 in each skill area).
 All tutorials, supervision and assessment are in English.
-Other substantial evidence of English Proficiency may be taken into account.
+Other substantial evidence of English Proficiency may be taken into account

 Potential applicants are strongly advised to discuss the programme and alternative doctoral study options with the Programme Leader prior to applying to ensure a best fit in terms of personal, professional and career aspirations.